SheCodesAustralia/workshopcontent/content/django/02_getting_started/_index.md

 pip install --upgrade pip
 ```

-2. Create a `requirements.txt` file and add:
+2. Find your `bakeryapp` folder on your device and open it in VS Code.
+Create a `requirements.txt` file and add:

 ```
 Django~=5.1.2
 ```
+Hit save, and head back to your terminal.

 3. Install dependencies:

 ```sh
 pip install -r requirements.txt
 ```
+This is telling your machine to go and look at the requirements file we just created and install the things created within.
+If you're having any issues with this step, grab a mentor.